Yandy Díaz Player Props: Rays vs. Astros

 Yandy Díaz At The Plate

-- Among the qualifying batters in MLB, he ranks 19th in batting average, 18th in on-base percentage, and 15th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 20th in batting average, 16th in on-base percentage, and 17th in slugging.

-- Diaz is batting .455 with one homer during his last games and is riding a six-game hitting streak.
+- Diaz enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .429.

-- Diaz has picked up a hit in 61.9% of his 21 games this year, with at least two hits in 42.9% of them.
+- Diaz has reached base via a hit in 14 games this year (of 22 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.